Technology Micro-Credentials

 Check Out The Courses

 Courses are offered every Fall, Spring and Summer terms.
 Courses are online with required Blackboard Collaborate or Microsoft Teams meetings throughout the semester (arranged one on one with the instructor).
+Classes are offered in a 7-week format.
+During the last two weeks of the program, students will partake in an applied learning project that can be tailored to the students needs and professional goals and give the student real world applications of the skills they have learned.

 LEAD 256 | Technology Industry Badges I (3 credit hour course)